BCDA-APS/bs_model_instrument/README.md

 See this [example](./docs/source/demo.ipynb).

 ## Configuration files
+The files that can be configured to adhere to your preferences are:
 - `configs/iconfig.yml` - configuration for data collection
 - `configs/logging.yml` - configuration for session logging to console and/or files
 - `qs/qs-config.yml`    - contains all configuration of the QS host process.
 See the [documentation](https://blueskyproject.io/bluesky-queueserver/manager_config.html) for more details of the configuration.